 - The Enable Agent property is used to enable or disable this connector. - The Tag Set Count property is used to change the number of tag sets supported by the connector.
 Up to thirty tag sets may be created.
 Changes to this value cannot be undone and will clear the undo buffer. - The Update Mode property is used to specify which data values should be sent in each update message.
 Send Changes will send only those values that have changed by more than their deadband since data was last sent.
 Send All If Any will send all the data values from a tag set if any values in that set changed by more than the deadband.
 Send All Data will send all the data on each update event, whether or not anything has changed. - The Data Buffering property is used to enable or disable data buffering.
 Refer to the specific section earlier in this chapter for more information.
-Note that data buffering must also be enabled at the tag set level if it is to occur. - The Host Name 1 and Host Name 2 properties are used to specify the names of the MQTT servers to which the connector will publish data and from which it will receive subscription updates.
+Note that data buffering must also be enabled at the tag set level if it is to occur. - The Storage Device property is used to control the storage location used by this connector.
+For FlexEdge models, a value of Default will store data to internal memory, Thumb Drive will store data to a USB Memory Stick if installed, and Extended will store data to the memory card. - The Reboot Command enables the reboot command. - The Host Name 1 and Host Name 2 properties are used to specify the names of the MQTT servers to which the connector will publish data and from which it will receive subscription updates.
 They may be provided as an IP address or an actual hostname, but connections using TLS will typically require a name if the server certificate is to be validated.
 The connector will start by trying to connect to Host Name 1 and will then move to Host Name 2 if a connection cannot be successfully established or if the Primary App ID property is defined and the server reports that the primary application is offline.
 If neither host is responsive, the connector will wait for the back-off time and then begin the cycle again. - The Group ID and Node ID properties are used to specify how this device should presents its data within the Ignition tag browser.
 The strings are arbitrary, but should together form a unique value that identifies this Crimson device. - The Primary App ID property is used to define the identifier of the primary application that must be connected to the server before the connector will start passing data.
 If the primary application is reported as offline or if no report of an online status is received within 75% of the keep-alive time, the connector will switch to an alternative server if one is available.
 Leaving this field blank will disable this functionality.
 If you enter a value for this field, it must match the Primary Host ID field in the configuration of the Ignition MQTT Engine, or the equivalent field of whatever primary application you may be using.
 If the fields do not match, the connector will not pass data to the server.

 - The User Name and Password properties are used to authenticate the connector to the MQTT server.
-The default values used by Ignition are admin and changeme, and these are similarly the defaults for this connector. - The Server CA File property is reserved for future use. - The Status property is used to specify a numeric tag into which state information will be written.
+The default values used by Ignition are admin and changeme, and these are similarly the defaults for this connector. - The Status property is used to specify a numeric tag into which state information will be written.
 See the table earlier in this chapter for more details.